cdpxe/WendzelNNTPd/docs/docs/upgrade.md

 ##### Last Step (Checking whether it works!):

-First check, whether the database file is accepted at all:
+First, check whether the database file is accepted at all:
 ```console
 $ sudo wendzelnntpadm listgroups
 ```

-It should list all your newsgroups
+The previous command should list all your newsgroups.

+Further, the following command should list all existing users:

 ```console
 $ sudo wendzelnntpadm listusers
 ```

-It should list all existing users.
-Accordingly
+Accordingly,

 ```console
 $ sudo wendzelnntpadm listacl
 ```